Clemapfel/rat_game_website/content/post/c++_style_guide.md

 Bar &ref_one;
 Bar not_ref_two;

 {{< /highlight >}}

 There should always be a newline after the first declaration.
-If one of the variables is a pointer, reference, r-value, etc. then all of them should. if this is not the case, the type should be redeclared;
+If one of the variables is a pointer, reference, r-value, etc. then all of them should. if this is not the case, the type should be explicitely redeclared

 <h1 id ="OPERATORS">Operators</h1>

-So I think in this chapter I will ruffle some feathers so I would like to explicitely state that a styleguide is not an objective answer to a problem, it is a preference and it's only purpose is to make code look <i>consistent</i>.
-Over my admittedly relatively short career I grew to like this form of doing things best and I feel like as long as I and any collaborator do it this way, every time it's a valid choice.
+I think this chapter will ruffle some feathers but I also like to think that I have a well-funded opinion on why I do it this way, however I also have to admit that if anything in this guide is subject to change as I grow as a developer, it's this section.
+Anyway, let's get to it:

-<h3 id="OPERATORS_PTR">Reference, Pointer, lref, etc.</h3>
+<h2 id="OPERATORS_PTR">Reference, Pointer, RValue-Reference, etc.</h2>
-In function declarations, loops, etc., there should be a space following the &, *, && operators but not preceding it:
+In function arguments and any other variable delcaration there should be a space following the &, *, && operators but <b>not</b> preceding it:
 {{< highlight Cpp >}}
 Foo& wrap_foo(const Foo* const foo_ptr, Foo&& foo_rvalue, const Foo& foo_ref)
 {